tleecsm/VoVTCG/www/data/cards.md

  - Hand: +1

-Whenever a non-attribute reinforcement controlled by an opponent is revealed, draw 1 card, then discard 1 card.
+Whenever a non-attribute reinforcement controlled by an opponent is revealed, draw a card, then discard a card.
 <br>

 ##### ALP.LMG.001